 Do you know those romantic moments where you brush up against each other?
 It’s great when it’s intentional, but when you have to play the human version of the sliding puzzle game to move around your RV, it can quickly ruin the RV experience.

-RV manufactures have made impressive advances with motorhomes under 30 feet, but you can’t break the laws of physics.
-To compensate for the smaller size, engineers come up with innovative solutions for various essential components.
+RV manufacturers have made impressive advances with motorhomes under 30 feet, but you can’t break the laws of physics.
+Engineers develop innovative solutions for various essential components to compensate for the smaller size.
 For example, instead of a dinette, a sofa will have a pedestal table that becomes a dining or work surface.

 Small Class A motorhomes are the most affordable, have enough sleeping space for families, and come with many of the same features as their bigger siblings.
-Small Class A motorhomes get the best gas mileage in the category, and they’re easier to drive.
+Small Class A motorhomes get the best gas mileage in the category and are easier to drive.

 The Thor Motor Coach Axis 24.1 has a decent center aisle.
 If you’re setting up dinner for four, you’ll have to be creative moving around.
 With the double pedestal table set up in front of the sofa, and the flip-up counter space blocking the entry space, it’s best to have everyone positioned.
 You’ll need folding chairs in the center aisle so everyone can sit at the table.